 Mr. Miler.
-You have to know what you're penetrating first.

-Mr. Angleton.
-I mean, this idea of running operations is

-not really understood.
+You have to know what you're penetrating first Mr. Angleton.
+I mean, this idea of running operations is not really understood.

-amount of manpower.
+To run a double agent operation requires a tremendous amount of manpower.
 It is a commitment that very few people understand.
 If you are going to run a double, I mean, to start from the beginning, you've got to be able to keep a diary.
 Now, one is the real life is the real life of the agent and the other is his double life, because you can have a question from his headquarters that says, that agent you had three years ago, would you please go back to him.
 You've got to be able to read into a diary of the fictional life in order to answer that question.